Code-Institute-Submissions/SecondMSP-RE/README.md

 Libraries and tools: Have been used to construct this project includes:

-Deployment of newworldsalon website to GitHub:
+Deployment of Glory Tabernacle website to GitHub:

 How to run this project locally: